Location

 The ground floor

-Past the front door, an initial sitting room, where the mechanism for the mill’s wheel is showcased in all its splendour, immediately captures the attention, while a staircase, safeguarded by a wrought-iron railing decorated with ivy foliage patterns, provides access to the first floor.
+Past the front door, an initial sitting room, where the mechanism for the mill’s wheel is showcased in all its splendour, immediately captures the attention, while a stone staircase, safeguarded by a wrought-iron railing decorated with ivy foliage patterns, provides access to the first floor.
 Following on from here, an archway leads to a fully fitted kitchen, from where a glass door gives directly on to a patio facing east, whereas a corridor, with cupboards and a sink, also communicates with a lavatory and a former pantry.

-From the initial sitting room, another archway leads to the larger drawing room, divided into two separate areas.
+With light-colour tile or flagstone floors throughout this level, from the initial sitting room, another archway leads to the larger drawing room, divided into two separate areas.
 The first, with a white stone fireplace and visible ceiling beams is used as the living room, while the second is a dining room, which stands out from the first thanks to its lime-pointed stone walls.
 Nearby, wide glass double doors give on to the garden and a final archway provides access to a boudoir, with pointed stone walls, located in the western tower.

 The first floor

-Accessible from the main staircase, it is organised around a landing with a lavatory, which communicates with an initial bedroom with its own bathroom, a second bedroom, also with its own bathroom, as well as a study and a laundry room.
 In addition, an archway provides access to a living area, while a small corridor leads to the primary bedroom with a wardrobe, which is bathed in light thanks to wide glass double doors that open on to a balcony.
 Extending on from here, a door opens on to the last bathroom, located in the western tower, with its own shower and topped with remarkable wooden rafters.

 The second floor